astronomer/docs/astro/best-practices/upgrading-astro-runtime.md

 id: upgrading-astro-runtime
 ---

 Astro includes features that make upgrading to the latest version of Astro Runtime easy and, more importantly, safe.
-When leveraging these features, follow these best practices ensure that your Deployments remain stable after you upgrade:
+When leveraging these features, follow these best practices to ensure that your Deployments remain stable after you upgrade:

 - Monitor for upgrade opportunities using [Organization dashboards](https://www.astronomer.io/docs/astro/organization-dashboard), as well as by following the [Astro Runtime maintenance and lifecycle policy](https://www.astronomer.io/docs/astro/runtime-version-lifecycle-policy).
 - Check [Upgrade Astro Runtime](https://docs.astronomer.io/astro/upgrade-runtime) for advisories on the specific version you're upgrading to.